arangodb/spring-boot-starter/demo/README.md

 ## Single entity result

-With derived queries we can not only query for multiple entities, but also for single entities.
-If we expect only a single entity as the result we can use the corresponding return type.
+With derived queries, we can not only query for multiple entities, but also for single entities.
+If we expect only a single entity as the result, we can use the corresponding return type.

-Because we have a unique persistent index on the fields `name` and `surname` we can expect only a single entity when we query for both.
+Because we have a unique persistent index on the fields `name` and `surname`, we can expect only a single entity when we query for both.

-For this example we add the method `findByNameAndSurname(String, String)` in `CharacterRepository` which return type is `Optional<Character>`.
+For this example, we add the method `findByNameAndSurname(String, String)` in `CharacterRepository`, whose return type is `Optional<Character>`.

 ```java